robmarkcole/robins-homeassistant-config/README.md

 <img src="https://github.com/robmarkcole/robins-homeassistant-config/blob/master/images/front-end.png">

+#### Leak detector
+My leak detector is a DIY sensor using micropython, with a writeup on [Hackster](https://www.hackster.io/robin-cole/micropython-leak-detector-with-adafruit-and-home-assistant-a2fa9e).

+#### Automation to boil me kettle in the morning
+I own an [Appkettle](https://www.myappkettle.com/) which is integrated with HA via IFTTT.
+Write up on [Hackster](https://www.hackster.io/robin-cole/boil-my-kettle-when-i-get-out-of-bed-in-the-morning-10e7de).

+#### Late train notification via lamp
+If my train is late, a hue light turns red.
+On [Hackster](https://www.hackster.io/robin-cole/traffic-light-alerts-for-my-morning-train-350a27).

+#### Elgato HomeKit sensors
+My [Elgato door sensor](https://www.elgato.com/en/eve/eve-door-window) cannot be integrated directly into HA since it is HomeKit only.
+To get around this I use the Homebridge addon for Hassio.
+See [this thread](https://community.home-assistant.io/t/triggar-ha-from-homekit-devices/3253/5).
+The same trick works for my [Fibaro leak sensor](https://www.fibaro.com/en/products/flood-sensor/).

 #### Bayesian 'in bed' sensor

 My own bayesian 'in bed bayesian sensor' is working nicely now.
 I found that the 'sun below horizon' input wasn't particularly useful, since in the UK at this time of year the sun is setting before 5pm.!
 Instead I'm using a template sensor which is ON at 'late night'.